Things to include in a bullet journal

-I know it is easy to get all prepped up with bullet journal supplies, and yet if you something is missing!
+I know it is easy to get all excited by bullet journal supplies, but what happens once you have all the accessories?
 What to do with a notebook?
 What to put in a bullet journal?
-In this post I will give ideas for all the things to bullet journal about.
+In this post, I will give you ideas on all the things to bullet journal about.

-You see, some people have a fully scheduled life with all their work schedule, appointments, travel dates and an infinity of cool events that people with a busy life get to go and do.
+You see, some people have a fully scheduled life with all their work schedules, appointments, travel dates, and an infinity of cool events that people with a busy life get to go and do.

-Sometimes it makes me wonder if I really need all my planning and notebooks to add that same old recurring grocery shopping lists…
+Sometimes it makes me wonder if I really need all my planning and notebooks to add the same old recurring grocery shopping list…

-As a mom my days are full obviously, but with all the everyday tasks that don’t seem to deserve a place in my pretty journal!
+As a mom, my days are obviously full, but with all the everyday tasks that don’t seem to deserve a place in my pretty journal!

-Along with the common pages you will find in a bullet journal, such as index, future log, weekly spreads and collection pages, I have today some creative journal list ideas of what pages and planning to include in your journal.
+Along with the common pages, you find in a bullet journal, such as an index, a future log, weekly spreads, and collection pages, I am going to share some creative journal list ideas of what pages and planning to include in your journal.

 If you are just starting out your bullet journal journey and are wondering what are the best things to plan and write in your brand new blank notebook, then read on!

 What is a life without goals, right?

-This is something anybody can have and actually should.
-Maybe you have some health goals in your vision board (weight goals, step counter goals, food intake goals etc).
+This is something anybody can have and actually, everyone should have.
+Maybe you have some health goals on your vision board (weight goals, step counter goals, food intake goals etc).
 Or maybe you want to start a business, a hobby, an education…

 You can dream as big or as little as you want!
-Whatever your plans are just break it into the steps that you need to take to achieve it and use your planner to kick start the change.
+Whatever your plans are just break them into easily actionable steps that you need to take to achieve them, using your planner to kick start the change.

-A good to break down a goal is to plan short and long term goals.
-What would you like to do in the next 30 days, 6 months or an year?
+A good way to break down a goal is to plan short and long-term goals.
+What would you like to do in the next 30 days, 6 months, or a year?

 Putting those big goals and dreams in your planner is a great way to make yourself accountable.